webmafia/fluentlog/README.md

 		SharedKey: []byte("secret"),
 	})

-	// Create a new FluentLog instance with desired options. inst, err := fluentlog.NewInstance(cli, fluentlog.Options{
+	// Create a new Fluentlog instance with desired options. inst, err := fluentlog.NewInstance(cli, fluentlog.Options{
 		WriteBehavior:       fluentlog.Fallback,               // Use fallback when the log queue is full.
 		Fallback:            fallback.NewDirBuffer("logbuf"),   // Disk-based fallback buffer using "logbuf" directory.